syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ![LogarithmicAxis interval in MAUI Chart](Axis_Images/maui_chart_logarithmic_axis_interval.jpg)

-### Actual minimum
+### Actual minimum & Actual maximum

-The actual minimum property can be used only to get the double value that represents the minimum value of the chart axis range.
-The following code example demonstrates how to get the actual minimum value of the axis range using a label.
+The actual minimum property can be used to get the double value that represents the minimum value of the chart axis range and the actual maximum property can be used to get the double value that represents the maximum value of the chart axis range.
+The following code example demonstrates how to get the actual minimum and actual maximum values of the axis range using the labels.

 {% tabs %}

 {% highlight xaml %}

 <VerticalStackLayout>
-     <Label Text="{Binding Source= {x:Reference yAxis}, Path=ActualMinimum,
-      StringFormat='Actual minimum is: {0}'}" />

      <chart:SfCartesianChart>

          <chart:SfCartesianChart.XAxes>